dimpase/M2/Package-Writing-Style-Guide.md

     * Do not reload the current package in example code, because its source code might not be on the path of the user installing it.
     * Start each sentence with an English word, not an identifier or a symbol.
+    * End each sentence with a period or question mark, not with a colon.
+To indicate that example code just below is relevant, use English words, not a colon.
     * Don't use Macaulay2 identifiers as English words.
 Learn how to use "ofClass" in this connection, so the English word and a hyperlink can be generated from the identifier.
     * Don't capitalize English words such as "list" or "tally", even though there are classes in